Annual Mammograms for Women with “Dense Breasts”

 Dense breasts: something to check and keep in mind

-- According to several studies, such as this one published in the journal the Annals of Internal Medicine, women with greater breast density are at a higher risk for breast cancer.
+- According to several studies published in the journal the Annals of Internal Medicine, women with greater breast density are at a higher risk for breast cancer.

 - Again, we’d like to highlight that this is an additional risk factor.
 It’s not a guarantee, but something to keep in mind.